 About Karina Coombs

-After an eight year hiatus from my native Massachusetts, where I had been a 30-something single Somerville-living Project Manager, I have returned as a 40-something wife of one, mother of two, multiple dog owning exurb dweller.
-I've gone from being a stay at home parent with little to no hobbies to a freelance writer, journalist, and amateur photographer.
+After an eight year hiatus from my native Massachusetts, where I had been a 30-something single Somerville-living Project Manager, I returned as a 40-something wife of one, mother of two, multiple dog owning exurb dweller.
+I've went from being a stay at home parent with little to no hobbies to a freelance writer, journalist, and amateur photographer.